Community Virtual Care

 • Wildfire smoke inhalation

-This program is not a replacement for hospitalization or doctor/nurse practitioner visits.
-Life threatening or significant symptoms will still require you to seek medical attention.
+These programs are not a replacement for hospitalization or doctor/nurse practitioner visits.
+Life threatening or significant symptoms still require you to seek medical attention from a doctor or nurse practitioner.

 What's Involved